Macedonian Ruins

 "The Lord did not set His love on you nor choose you because you were more in number than any of the peoples, for you were the fewest of all peoples" Deuteronomy 7:7

-God chose, selected, yes, elected, Abraham over all others, He picked Isaac over Ishmael, Israel (Jacob) over Esau, Elijah's remnant, David over his brothers, Gideon over the others, the disciples, etc., He has chosen, selected, yes, elected 144,000 from some of the tribes of Israel in Revelation.12 As pertains to Israel, God is selective.
+God chose, selected, yes, elected Abraham over all others.
+He picked Isaac over Ishmael, Israel (Jacob) over Esau, Elijah's remnant, David over his brothers, Gideon over the others, the disciples, etc. He has chosen, selected, yes, and elected 144,000 from some of the tribes of Israel in Revelation.12 As pertains to Israel, God is selective.

-• John Calvin’s doctrine that salvation is given only to those God chooses (the elect) is correct only when that teaching is applied to the descendants of Jacob by marriage or DNA.
+• John Calvin’s doctrine that salvation is given only to those God chooses (the elect) is correct only when applied to the descendants of Jacob by marriage or DNA.

-• Joseph Arminius’ doctrine that man has the freedom to choose salvation (the invited) is correct when his teaching is applied to those who are Gentiles.
-The new covenant, that Jesus inaugurated after being rejected by Israel, invites a relationship to whoever wants a relationship with God.
+• Joseph Arminius’ doctrine that man has the freedom to choose salvation (the invited) is correct when his teaching applies to Gentiles.
+The new covenant that Jesus inaugurated after being rejected by Israel invites a relationship to whoever wants a relationship with God.

-Both doctrines of salvation—election and invitation—are biblically accurate when applied to the correct audience and both are wrong when incorrectly applied.
+Both doctrines of salvation—election and invitation—are biblically accurate when applied to the correct audience and incorrect when applied incorrectly.

-This gives a new understanding to the verse in Matthew 22:14 (NASB) "For many are called, but few are chosen." or perhaps "many are the invited but few are the elect."
+This gives a new understanding to Matthew 22:14 (NASB) "For many are called, but few are chosen." or perhaps "many are the invited but few are the elect."

-The descendants of Israel are the elect, whereas the Gentiles are the invited—for a limited time.
+The descendants of Israel are the elect, whereas the Gentiles—for a limited time—are the invited.

 End Times Gatherings

-Matthew 13 tells us that, “the angels will come forth and take out the wicked from among the righteous.
+Matthew 13 tells us, “the angels will come forth and take out the wicked from among the righteous.

 The confusion leaves when we understand Daniel’s prophesy.